create3000/x_ite/docs/_posts/components/Sound/ChannelMerger.md

 ChannelMerger unites different input channels into a single output channel.

-The ChannelMerger node belongs to the **Sound** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The ChannelMerger node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy